ajskateboarder/wordsmyth/WEB.md

 The API is compliant with the OpenAPI spec, so you can use a client generator like [`openapi-generator`](https://github.com/OpenAPITools/openapi-generator).

-A queue-based RESTful API which abstracts the complex data collection and processing logic YTStars uses.
+A queue-based RESTful API which abstracts the complex data collection and processing logic rateboat uses.

 ## Explanation